 - 1. Before any structure is constructed or any land within the protected shoreland is disturbed or altered, permits from both the NH Department of Environmental Services (DES) and the Town of Antrim are required. - 2.
 If a building permit is not required for the project, a zoning permit issued by the Antrim Building Official is nevertheless required in order to do work within the protected shoreland. - 3.
 The property owner/applicant must first receive the DES approval before a Town Building and/or Shoreland Permit is issued. - 4.
 A building or zoning permit from the Town assumes compliance with any and all conditions imposed by DES as part of its approval process.
+The Antrim Building Official will ensure that DES requirements are being met during construction.

+D. DEFINITIONS

-The Antrim Building Official will ensure that DES requirements are being met during construction. - D. DEFINITIONS.
-In addition to the following, definitions in Article III and RSA 483-B apply to this ordinance. - "Accessory structure" means a structure detached from any primary structure that is customarily incidental and subordinate to the primary structures, such as, including but not limited to: pump houses, gazebos, woodsheds, storage sheds, patios, tennis courts, detached decks, garages or carports, art studios, animal pens and shelters, or any other outbuilding, paths, paved or gravel driveways or other improved surface, and retaining walls. - 2.
+- "Accessory structure" means a structure detached from any primary structure that is customarily incidental and subordinate to the primary structures, such as, including but not limited to: pump houses, gazebos, woodsheds, storage sheds, patios, tennis courts, detached decks, garages or carports, art studios, animal pens and shelters, or any other outbuilding, paths, paved or gravel driveways or other improved surface, and retaining walls. - 2.
 "DES" means the New Hampshire Department of Environmental Services.